Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Do I still have an edge here, or am I trying to force one?

-That is the difference between a useful resilience system and a motivational slogan.
+That's the difference between a useful resilience system and a motivational slogan.

 Build three loops: